pearu/f2py/doc/developers_guide.rst

 The entries in these tables are instances of the named tuple, `SymbolTable.Symbol` which has the properties:

+ * name
  * primitive_type
  * kind
  * shape
  * visibility

+Fortran has support for nested scopes - e.g. variables declared within a module are in scope within any routines defined within that module.
+Therefore, when searching for the definition a symbol, we require the ability to search up through all symbol tables accessible from the current scope.
+In order to support this functionality, each `SymbolTable` instance therefore has a `parent` property.
+This holds a reference to the table that contains the current table (if any).

 Since fparser2 relies heavily upon recursion, it is important that the current scoping unit always be available from any point in the code.
 Therefore, the `SymbolTables` class has the `current_scope` property which contains a reference to the current `SymbolTable`.
 Obviously, this property must be updated as the parser enters and leaves scoping units.
-This is therefore handled within the appropriate classes, e.g. `Module`.
+This is therefore handled within the `BlockBase` base class.
+Which classes are taken to define scoping regions is stored as a list within the `SymbolTables` instance.
+This list is populated after the class hierarchy has been constructed for the parser (since this depends on which Fortran standard has been chose).

 Class Generation
 ++++++++++++++++